Show Management Team:

 Show Manager - Martie Healy of Equestrian Secretarial Services

 Jan Jacobson - R, North Carolina

 Martie took over show management of the NCDCTA Harvest Moon Dressage Show in 2008.
 The NCDCTA Harvest Moon Dressage Show is the site of the NCDCTA Dressage Championships and is proving to be extremely popular.
 In 2010, the NCDCTA Harvest Moon Dressage Show and NCDCTA hosted the 2010 Great American/USDF Region 1 Dressage Championships and enjoyed a hugely successful Championships.
 NCDCTA Harvest Moon Dressage again hosted the Great American/USDF Region 1 Dressage Championships in 2012.
-This year, Martie will be managing two shows for NCDCTA - Harvest Moon is moving to an earlier date - the first weekend in October and NCDCTA Autumn Leaves will be taking over the old Harvest Moon date of the first weekend in November and will host the 2013 BLMs - a very prestigous and popular regional championship.
+Last year, Martie managed two shows for NCDCTA - Harvest Moon moved to an earlier date - the first weekend in October and NCDCTA Autumn Leaves took over the old Harvest Moon date of the first weekend in November and hosted the 2013 BLMs - a very prestigous and popular regional championship.